ptycho/ptypy/doc/index.rst

 framework for scientific ptychography compiled by P.Thibault, B. Enders, and others (see AUTHORS).

-It comprises 8 years of experience in the field of ptychography condensed to a versatile python package.
-The package covers the whole path of ptychographic analysis after the actual experiment
+It is the result of years of experience in the field of ptychography condensed into a versatile python package.
+The package covers the whole path of ptychographic analysis after the actual experiment is completed
 - from data management to reconstruction to visualization.

 The main idea of ptypy is: *"Flexibility and Scalabality through abstraction"*.